kchettiar1/kchettiar1/README.md

-👋 Hi there, I’m Krishnan Chettiar.
+👋 Hi there, I’m KC.

 I’m interested in designing user interfaces and coding digital experiences.